Skip to Content

 Maximizing Future Qualifying Rental Income

 Take a look at the example above.
-You’ll note that you have to use 75% of current rents to qualify, even though the unit could rent for more.
+You’ll note that you have to use 75% of current rents to qualify, even though the unit might rent for more.

-This is likely because HUD, the overseer of FHA, assumes you will not or can not charge higher rent or evict current tenants to raise rent.
+This is likely because the Department of Housing and Urban Development (HUD), the overseer of FHA, assumes you will not or can not charge higher rent or evict current tenants to raise rent.

 So one strategy is to find a multifamily property without current tenants.
 These properties can be hard to find, though, so you may need to purchase a property with current leases in place.

-Some properties have long-term tenants that are paying well below market rent.
-This is a sign of mismanagement.
-The landlord didn’t keep up with market rents.
+Some properties have long-term tenants paying well below market rent.
+This is a sign of mismanagement; the landlord didn’t keep up with market rents.

 The tenants will never leave.
 One strategy (though it might sound heartless) is to declare that you will live in the unit with the lowest current rent.
 The tenant will have to move on.
 Then you can qualify (and make more money) from the higher-priced units.